 One of the most frustrating thing about a food allergy is that you never know you’re allergic to anything unless you’ve undergone an allergy test at your doctor.
 Common food allergies include peanuts and fish, or rather, you’re allergic to a chemical in them—Tropomyosin.
 If you’re allergic to this, you’ll likely have to change your entire diet.
 Some people are allergic to food coloring as well, so with those people, you’ll have to pay extremely close attention to the food around your house.

-There are many things in the world that can trigger asthma attacks, and a large part of finding out what you’re allergic to is trial-and-error.
+There are many things in the world that can trigger asthma attacks, and a large part of finding out what you’re allergic to is trial-and-error, to get your medical supplies just visit the Canadian Pharmacy website.
 If you do undergo the allergy test at the doctor, you’ll likely be subjected to 30 or more different common allergies to see how your skin reacts.
 These are just a few of the basic things you can do around your house to reduce the risk of triggering an asthma attack.
 Are you allergic to anything?
 If so, what are you allergic to, and what have you found to be effective in avoiding triggering them?
 Feel free to share your experiences with us in the comments below.